jaxgoodlabs/campbell-portfolio/final_project_PatrickCampbell.md

 This project focuses on relationships between the following variables:

 1. Economic Productivity / Efficiency

- a.
-Per capita GDP
+  * Per capita GDP

 2. Innovation

- a.
-USPTO patent filings (by universities?)
+  * USPTO patent filings (by universities?)

- b.
-Global Innovation Index
+  * Global Innovation Index

 3. Foreign Direct Investment (FDI)

- a.
-FDI Regulatory Restrictiveness Index (FDI Index) measures statutory restrictions on foreign direct investment in 58 countries, including all OECD and G20 countries, and covers 22 sectors.
+  * FDI Regulatory Restrictiveness Index (FDI Index) measures statutory restrictions on foreign direct investment in 58 countries, including all OECD and G20 countries, and covers 22 sectors.

 #### Data Sets
 This project will draw on the following data sets (primary data sets are highlighted):